leanprover/lean4/doc/declarations.md

 Well-founded recursion
 ---------------------

 If structural recursion fails, the equation compiler falls back on well-founded recursion.
 It tries to infer an instance of ``SizeOf`` for the type of each argument, and then tries to find a permutation of the arguments such that each recursive call is decreasing under the lexicographic order with respect to ``sizeOf`` measures.
 Lean uses information in the local context, so you can often provide the relevant proof manually using ``have`` in the body of the definition.

-In this case of well-founded recursion, the defining equations hold only propositionally, and can be accessed using ``simp`` and ``rewrite`` with the name ``foo``.
+In the case of well-founded recursion, the equation used to declare the function holds only propositionally, but not definitionally, and can be accessed using ``unfold``, ``simp`` and ``rewrite`` with the function name (for example ``unfold foo`` or ``simp [foo]``, where ``foo`` is the function defined with well-founded recursion).

 ```lean
 namespace Hide